GoogleChrome/related-website-sets/Getting-Started.md

 ### Debugging failures

--   If your PR fails, an error message will provide additional information on why the submission may have failed.
+-   If your PR fails, an error message will provide additional inion on why the submission may have failed.
 Here is an [example](https://github.com/GoogleChrome/first-party-sets/pull/26#issuecomment-1533661609).

 -   You can also investigate the details of the failure by clicking on "PR-Actions" then clicking the drop-down labeled "File contents."